MaxBo/Wiver/README.md

 * n_zones: the number of transport analysis zones (TAZ)
 * n_groups: the number of demand groups defined by economic sectors and vehicle types
-* n_savings_categories: the number of savings categories needed for the tour optimization model
 * n_time_slices: the number of time slices to stratify the demand by time of day
 * n_modes: the number of vehicle types
 * n_sectors: the number of economic sectors